First Baptist Church, 23 West Street, Leominster, MA 01453 • (978) 537-2685 • contact us

 Pastor Lars Larson, Ph.D.

 It is my conviction that much of Christendom, even much of what is called evangelicalism, is characterized by faith and practice that is not in accord with true salvation in Christ.
 I fear that a great many of our church members have embraced a "faith" that they have been taught and that they believe sincerely has saved them from their sins, but that in actuality they remain under God's wrath.
 People attend church in great numbers, they are enthused and "committed", they "believe" the gospel that they have been taught, but the content of what they believe is severely flawed or void of substance.
-"The faith" taught today suffers in ways which are reflected in the New Testament.
+"The faith" taught today suffers in ways which the New Testament warned us to repudiate.
 There are false teachers who are corrupting "the faith" in ways similar to what Jude described, who are "turning the grace of God into a license to sin" (Jude 3).
 The faith is suffering terribly because pastors are failing to "hand down" the "teaching" to their congregations.
 Pastors now deliver therapeutic talks, substituting this for the preaching of the faith (1 Tim.
 4:3).
-There are those that stand in our pulpits blatantly denying long-held tenants of the faith--salvation by grace alone, justification by faith alone, and the authority of the Scriptures alone.
+There are those that stand in our pulpits blatantly denying long-held tenets of the faith--salvation by grace alone, justification through faith alone, and the authority of the Holy Scriptures alone.

 I pray that many of His people may be brought to know Him in truth through what has been included in these pages.
 I pray that our Lord will use what has been included here to help you to know and grow in the grace and knowledge of our Lord Jesus Christ.